This webpage contains affiliate links. Please view our disclosure policy for more details.

-These are easy-to-make gluten-free crackers made with almond, rice and buckwheat flours enriched with sweet paprika and dried oregano.
-Ideal snack for nibbling throughout the day.
+These easy-to-make gluten-free crackers are made with a mix of almond, rice and buckwheat flours enriched with sweet paprika and dried oregano.
+They are crispy and buttery and so easily to make.

 Almond flour is an ideal gluten-free option for baked goods, not only for crackers but for cookies, muffins and cakes.
-Rice flour is a great alternative to wheat flour in cakes and cookies, while buckwheat flour with its specific taste have rustic apperiance.
-Be sure to use finely ground almond flour which can be found at organic food stores or ordered online.
+Rice flour is a great alternative to wheat flour in cakes and cookies, while buckwheat flour with its specific taste have rustic appearance.

 - When rolling the dough, roll it thinly and evenly what will ensure crisp crackers.
 The thinner the dough is, the better it will crisp.
-The best way to to this is by rolling the dough on the floured baking paper.
-Once cutted transfer crackers using metal thin spatula to the baking tray as they are fragile and soft, so may crack.
+The best way to to this is by rolling the dough on the pastry mat or floured baking paper.
+Once cutted transfer crackers using metal thin spatula to the baking sheet as they are fragile and soft, so may crack.